MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 BSP Files
 ---------

-The MicroEJ Platform needs some information about the device project (the BSP).
-This information is required for building a MicroEJ Application that is compatible with the BSP.
+Some MicroEJ Architecture modules require some additional information about the BSP implementation of Low Level APIs.

-Some BSP files (XML files) are required to configure the MicroEJ Platform modules.
-The name of these files must be ``bsp.xml``.
-They must be stored in each module's configuration folder.
+This information must be stored in each module's configuration folder, in a file named ``bsp.xml``.

 This file must start with the node ``<bsp>``.
 It can contain several lines like this one: